-The evil genius who came up with Tinder must be having a pretty good time right now.
+The evil geniuses who came up with Tinder/Bumble/Hinge must be having a pretty good time right now.
 Just kicking back, feeling responsible for a whole lot of extra love in the world and, let’s not forget, many, many people experiencing disastrous moments that are really only good for drunkenly relaying to friends.

-Since actually meeting people out and about is redundant these days (Netflix at home with the dog for the win), it seems Tinder will be sticking around.
-In celebration of that, we’ve written a list of local spots to go on your very first Tinder date with someone you know from six profile photos and one short sentence.
+Since actually meeting people out and about is a little redundant these days (Netflix at home with the dog for the win), it seems Tinder/Bumble/Hinge will be sticking around.
+In celebration of that, we’ve written a list date ideas your very first date with someone you know from six profile photos and one short sentence.

 Keeping in mind we’re the people with the Netflix and the dog.